 How Much Does A CARCHEX Car Warranty Cost?

 The cost of a CARCHEX plan will vary depending on the contract you select, its term length, the make and model of your vehicle, and more.
-CARCHEX plans are generally more affordable than Endurance, with the average monthly cost for a 2007–2014 Toyota coming to $56.
+CARCHEX plans are generally more affordable than Endurance.
 Vehicle owners can pay in full or with a monthly payment plan over 18 months.

 We reached out to CARCHEX and received the following quotes: